zacharysgoldberg/Receipt-Manager/README.md

 ## Design

-Backend Flask REST API using flask-migrate, SQLAlchemy (ORM), and flask-jwt-extended.
-PostgreSQL for database, stored JWT's in cookies, and managed by Docker.
+Backend Flask REST API using flask-migrate, flask-mail, SQLAlchemy (ORM), and flask-jwt-extended.
+PostgreSQL for database, cookies for JWT storage, and managed by Docker.

-## Future Improvements
+### Future Improvements

-To include UI, and forget password/email feature.
+To include UI